 Figure 1 describes a framework of how the demographic processes of fertility and migration affect the three social institutions.
-The circular-relationship is broken down into sub-groups to show the general influences of the two processes.
+The circularrelationship is broken down into sub-groups to show the general influences of the two processes.

-Discussion of the consequences of fertility and migration for the family includes effects on health and nutrition, decision-making, roles and status of women, husband-wife communication, values and norms, values of children, policies and programs, while that for the political and religious institutions revolve around implications for the urban poor, ethnic tribal groups and grassroots organizations.
+Discussion of the consequences of fertility and migration for the family includes effects on health and nutrition, decision-making, roles and status of women, husband- wife communication, values and norms, values of children, policies and programs, while that for the political and religious institutions revolve around implications for the urban poor, ethnic tribal groups and grassroots organizations.

-FIGURE 1: Structural Framework on the Impact of Fertility and Migration on the Family, Political Institution, and the Church
+on the Family, Political Institution, and the Church